 Thermochronology & Geochronology

-Pamela C. Burnley: Associate Professor
+Pamela C. Burnley: Professor

 High Pressure Rock Deformation, Mineral Physics, Metamorphic Petrology, Geoscience Education

-Rodney V. Metcalf: Associate Professor
+Rodney V. Metcalf: Emeritus Professor

 Metamorphic and Igneous Petrology, Geochemistry

-Wanda J. Taylor: Professor
+Wanda J. Taylor: Emeritus Professor

 Extensional and Contractional Tectonics, Active Faulting/Neotectonics, Structural Geology